swipswaps/MarikoDoom/README.md

 ## But... why?
 Because everything needs to run Doom.
 Even patched Switch devices (Mariko and Lite) that to this date can't use soft modding exploits to run unsigned code.
 This isn't meant to be a good way of playing the game.
-The only reason this exists is because I wanted to push the browser to it's limits and learn JavaScript.
+The only reason this exists is because I wanted to push the browser to it's limits and learn more about web development.

-Also, this repository can be used to do this for basically every game.
+Also, this code can be used to do this for basically every game.
 I might make a separate repository for this and link it here.
 Basically, replace `doom.py` with your own game, make it handle the joycon inputs and save the frame buffer at `static/img.jpg`.
 Keep the resolution and jpeg quality on the lower side and you're good to go.

 ## How do I use this?
 (This works on Linux (Manjaro).
-I haven't tried this on Windows or OSX but I suppose it should work there too.
-You will have to make yourself a `run.bat` to replace the `run.sh` for Windows.)
+I haven't tried it on Windows or OSX.

 Once I get it to run on a Raspberry Pi, instructions will be added.
 Or rather a working disk image so no one else has to go through the hells of compiling Doom on a RPi Zero.
+The goal would be to have a stand alone device to which you connect via wifi.)

 1. Clone this repository
    ```bash
    git clone https://github.com/z80z80z80/MarikoDoom.git
    cd MarikoDoom
    ```
-2. Install the dependencies (On raspbian python-opencv does not exist for pip.
-For installation instructions see [here](https://raspberrypi.stackexchange.com/questions/95982/how-to-install-opencv-on-raspbian-stretch))
+2. Install the dependencies

    First, make sure you have all [ViZDoom dependencies](https://github.com/mwydmuch/ViZDoom/blob/master/doc/Building.md#linux_deps) installed.

    After that, install the python dependencies:

-   `pip install flask cython vizdoom python-opencv --user`
+   `sudo pip install flask cython vizdoom python-opencv`

 3. Download doom1.wad